metzmitchell/rowan-remodeler-playbook/README.md

 ## Deployment (Vercel)
 - Build Command: `npm run build`
 - Output Directory: `build`
-- Site assumes `baseUrl = /playbook/remodeler/`
+- Site assumes `baseUrl = /`
-- If hosting at `https://rowan.build/playbook/remodeler/`, configure a rewrite/route for that subpath (or a project-level base path) in Vercel.
+- If hosting at `https://playbook.rowan.build/`, no subpath rewrite is needed—just point the domain to this Vercel project.

 ## Notes
 - Docs live at the site root via `routeBasePath: '/'`.